 Constanza Ortiz ’20: Quantifying the Risk of Human Rights Violations

-Having worked at both the World Bank and the Inter-American Court of Human Rights just before and after her first year at UC Hastings, Constanza Ortiz ’20 took what was a unique perspective and came up with a plan for how to help detect and avoid human rights violations in Latin America.
+Having worked at both the World Bank and the Inter-American Court of Human Rights just before and after her first year at UC Law SF, Constanza Ortiz ’20 took what was a unique perspective and came up with a plan for how to help detect and avoid human rights violations in Latin America.

 At the World Bank, Ortiz had worked on a data- base for which information about occurrences of regional fraud and corruption was distilled into data points and used to assess the risk of such corruption occurring, and to detect and mitigate it in countries and regions where the bank operated.